 Surprise!
 Oregano is yet another herb native to the Mediterranean.
 As a result, it prefers full sun and light to moderate water—making it perfect for drought-tolerant gardens.

-Aside from attracting pollinators, oregano provides a ground cover for other plants, and can even reduce pests such as aphids by attracting their common predators (source).
+Aside from attracting pollinators, oregano provides a ground cover for other plants, and even reduces pests such as aphids by attracting their common predators.

 Fun Fact: The name oregano comes from ancient Greek words “oros” and “ganos”, meaning “mountain” and “joy”.

 Oregano is best planted alongside lavender, basil, nightshades, pumpkins, and grapes.